lucabattesini/study-enhancer/README.md

 - Run the project
 - Open the HTTP adress in your browser (It'll appear in your terminal)
-- Add to addres a "/docs"
+- Add to address a "/docs"

 It'll look like this